On This Page:

 - When my email account switched to Google Mail, what happened to the messages in my UMail account?

-- My mail has been migrated, but there are fewer messages in my Google Mail account than there are in my UMail account.
+- There are fewer messages in my Google Mail account than there are in my UMail account after migrating.
 Why?

 - Can I set up Google Mail to forward messages to a different email address?

 - I was migrated from UMail to Google Mail: why does my email forwarding not work anymore?

 - After migrating, why are the dates of the messages correct in the Gmail web interface but changed to the date of the migration in my mail client?